 Through the combination of nature, roads, architecture and art, we create new pictures of Norway in order to tempt you to embark upon new journeys along our most beautiful roads.
 (The Norwegian Public Roads Administration)

-List of road sections with links
+List of National scenic routes with links

 I present my driven stretches in a series of articles.
 In all modesty, I intend to seek out even more over the next years.
 In each article you will find links to more detailed articles about attractions along the way.